 The Orionid meteor shower is so-called because its peak activity has the shower radiant in Orion.

 Meteor showers are typically (but not always) associated with comets.
 As a comet orbits the Sun, it releases dust.

 Peak activity occurs when we pass through the densest part of the stream, and from our perspective the incoming trails appear to originate from the shower radiant, which slowly moves over the duration of the shower.

-Halley’s comet returns to perihelion – its closest point to the Sun, every 76 years, and was last in this position on 9 February 1986.
+Halley’s Comet returns to perihelion – its closest point to the Sun, every 76 years, and was last in this position on 9 February 1986.

-How to see an Orionid meteor
+How to observe an Orionid meteor

 Find a dark location, free from stray light, and allow about 20 minutes for your eyes to adapt to the darkness.
 This will help you see more stars and more meteors.